Doll-Kara

 Doll-Kara (どるから, Dorukara) is a Japanese manga series written by Kei Ryuzoji, illustrated by Hanamura and based on an original story provided by Kazuyoshi Ishii.
-It was serialized on Takeshobo's Web Comic Gamma manga website from May 2017 to April 2025.
+It was serialized on Takeshobo's Web Comic Gamma manga website from May 2017 to April 2025, with its chapters compiled into eleven tankōbon volumes.

+Synopsis

+After serving his sentence for tax evasion, Kazuyoshi Ishii was freed from Shizuoka Prison only for his life to get cut short by a speeding truck.
+He later reincarnates into the body of Kei Ichinose, a comatose high school girl.
+Ishii later learns that Kei's father ran a dojo that fell into turmoil after her father's death, leading Kei to attempt suicide.
+After learning of Kei's background, Ishii resolves to keep her father's dojo afloat.

 Publication

-Written by Kei Ryuzoji, illustrated by Hanamura, and based on an original story by Kazuyoshi Ishii, Doll-Kara was serialized on Takeshobo's Web Comic Gamma manga website from May 30, 2017 to April 11, 2025.
-Its chapters were compiled into eleven tankōbon volumes released from February 19, 2018 to July 16, 2025.
+Written by Kei Ryuzoji, illustrated by Hanamura, and based on an original story by Kazuyoshi Ishii, Doll-Kara was serialized on Takeshobo's Web Comic Gamma manga website from May 30, 2017, to April 11, 2025.
+Its chapters were compiled into eleven tankōbon volumes released from February 19, 2018, to July 16, 2025.
 In March 2022, J-Novel Club announced that they had licensed the series for English publication.